m-a-h-e/m-a-h-e.github.io/numpy.md

 data = np.array(img)
 ```

-## Reading all Image Files from a Zip package
+## Reading all Image Files from a Zip Package

 ```python
 from zipfile import ZipFile